trrapp12/trrapp12/README.md

 - 🤔 I’m looking for help with ... building knowledge and a professional network.
 - 💬 Ask me about ...
 DOM manipulation for GTM listeners.
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/trevor-rapp/) or <trrapp@gmail.com>
-- 😄 Pronouns: ... are great!
-I also love nouns, verbs, adjectives (probably one of my favorites), adverbs, prepositions, conjunctions, and interjections.
-Basically a Bibliophile!
 - ⚡ Fun fact: ...
 I love photography and writing, but I also love MMA, BJJ, Muay Thai, and Boxing.

 <br>